TBerrigan2101/project-two/README.md

 - __Theme and Colour Scheme__

-  - I based the colour scheme on colours associated with the Ghostbusters branding such as the red and white from the famous Ghostbusters logo, green to represent the slime colour and the yellow and black angled lines with smoke as seen on the trap prop from the film.
+  - I based the colour scheme on colours associated with the Ghostbusters branding such as the red and white from the famous Ghostbusters logo, green to represent a 'slime' colour and the yellow and black angled lines with smoke as seen on the trap prop from the film.

   ![ghostbusters branding](readme-images/ghostbusters_branding.jpg)